 Get a Free Quote

-This blog post is shamelessly influenced by your blogger’s obsession with running!
+This blog post, the language of the marathon, is shamelessly influenced by your blogger’s obsession with running!

 April is the month when Londoners and Bostonians turn out in their droves for two of the finest city marathons.
 And this year I will be attempting to run both, a total of 52.4 miles with just six days in between.
 Looking for inspiration I delved a little into the etymology and origins of this feat of athletic endurance.